bmheenan/result/readme.md

     OrError("Couldn't foo")
 ```

-Benefits:
+`result` is
-* **Faster to write.** You specify higher-level logic that abstracts out repetitive coding
+* **faster to write.** You specify higher-level logic that abstracts out repetitive coding
-* **Easier to read.** Error handling is still handled explicitly, but better sepearated from the non-error flow of your
+* **easier to read.** Error handling is still handled explicitly, but better sepearated from the non-error flow of your
   code.
-* **Simpler to maintain.** The signature of a function is better seperated from its implementation.
+* **simpler to maintain.** The signature of a function is better seperated from its implementation.
 Error cases don't
   have to worry about what's returned on success cases and vice-versa.
-* **Harder to add bugs.** It's impossible to get the return value of a function without specifying exactly what to do in
+* **harder to add bugs.** It's impossible to get the return value of a function without specifying exactly what to do in
   the event of an error.

 ## How it works